vimotest/viewmodel-testlang-prototype/Readme.md

 ## Samples

+### Simple Examples

 Inspect the solution `ViewModelLanguage.sandbox`, where you can find a sandbox model.

 It contains:

 * a sample view `MyView` demonstrating some basic controls like buttons, images, checkboxes or a table
   * the `MyTestSuite` specifies some sample tests for the `MyView`
-* a hamster simulator example view `HamsterView`
+* a simple login example view `SimpleLoginView`
-  * the `HamsterViewTests` specifies a sample test case for loading a hamster territory and asserting the contents of the viewmodel
+  * the `SimpleLoginViewTests` specifies sample test cases for the simple login view.

 ### Subject Applications